LYDIA DOBSON

 Lydia Dobson’s practice areas include human rights, administrative law, labour law and employment law.
 In addition to her experience representing union members in a wide range of labour relations matters including at the Federal Public Sector Labour and Employment Relations Board, Lydia is passionate about upholding prisoners’ rights.

-Lydia teaches in the Faculty of Law at the University of Ottawa as well as the Department of Sociology and Anthropology at Carleton University.
-Lydia is regularly consulted on issues of prisoners’ rights issues.
+Lydia is the co-director of the Prison Law Practicum in the Faculty of Law at the University of Ottawa and is an Adjunct Professor with the Institute of Criminology at Carleton University.
+Lydia is regularly consulted on issues of prisoners’ rights issues and is a founding member of multiple prisoners’ justice organizations.

 Lydia earned her law degree from Osgoode Hall Law School (J.D., 2021), and holds undergraduate and graduate degrees from Carleton University (Law and Legal Studies.
 (Hons.)
 2012; Sociology and Anthropology M.A., 2014).